mramshaw/Writing_Django/README.md

 ## To Do

-- [x] Update for latest stable Django (1.11.18 as of the time of writing)
+- [x] Update for latest LTS Django (1.11.18 as of the time of writing)
 - [x] Create a `requirements.txt` file for dependencies
 - [x] Add Snyk.io vulnerability scanning and badge
 - [ ] Follow parts 3 - 7 of this tutorial